ExpediaGroup/apiary-metastore-docker/initContainer/README.md

 This solution relies on either [Kubernetes Init Containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) or [ECS Container dependencies](https://aws.amazon.com/about-aws/whats-new/2019/03/amazon-ecs-introduces-enhanced-container-dependency-management/), depending on your deployment target.

-The init docker container contains the same shell scripts which were previously ran as apart of the apiary terraform process.
+The init docker container contains the same shell scripts which were previously run as a part of the apiary terraform process.

 ## Terraform Usages